The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Read our guide to asking your parents for wedding money for helpful tips on how to approach this tricky subject.

-18. Think about dates
+18. Think about your ideal wedding date

 Photo © Duncan Edward Wedding Photography | See their Bridebook profile